C4ptainCrunch/thesis/source/index.rst

 "All Moves As First" (AMAF) and its successor "Rapid Action Value Estimation" (RAVE) are enhancements that have often been proved very successful when applying MCTS to the game of Go :cite:`gelly20111rave`.
 The basic idea is to update statistics for all actions selected during a simulation as if they were the first action applied.
 This method is particularly well suited for incremental games such as Go, where the value of a move is often dependent on the state of the board in its close proximity and unaffected by moves played elsewhere on the board.
-Due to the popularity of AMAF, these methods are mentioned here for completeness but will not be pursued further due to the lack of applicability to Awale where the value of moves are dependent on the whole board and on the advancment of the game.
+Due to the popularity of AMAF, these methods are mentioned here for completeness but will not be pursued further due to the lack of applicability to Awale where the value of moves are dependent on the whole board and on the advancement of the game.